ablaamim/Piscine-Reloaded/README.md

         ^
         &
 ```
-> This message was displayed, because we did not insert a pointer to the link
+> This message was displayed, because we did not insert a pointer to the function

 ---
 3. Result